Lusitaniae/apache_exporter/README.md

 Please include all this information if you still have issues when creating an issue.

+Q. There seem to be missing metrics!
+I can only see apache_up and apache_cpuload.

+A. Make sure that you add `?auto` at the end of the scrape_uri.

 ## Author

 The exporter was originally created by [neezgee](https://github.com/neezgee).